enercoop/enda/guides/Building this package.md

 which python  # check python path
 ```

-Install the some dependencies in your virtual environment in order for the tests to succeed :
+Install some dependencies in your virtual environment in order for the tests to succeed :
 ```shell
 pip install --upgrade pip
 pip install --upgrade pandas scikit-learn joblib h2o statsmodels